-LA is actually made up of 88 cities – many of which you’d not want to visit, but many of them you will!
+Los Angeles is actually made up of 88 cities – many of which you’d probably not want to visit, but many of them you will!
 Some have their own tourism teams and budgets and they run separate “councils”, if you will.

-I’ve stayed six times now in WeHo, each time in a different hotel and each has its unique point of difference that I really love.
-So this post is rounding up those six beautiful, stylish, classic and boutique accommodations to help you find the best hotels in West Hollywood.
+I’ve stayed seven times now in WeHo, each time in a different hotel and each has its unique point of difference that I really love.
+So this post is rounding up those seven beautiful, stylish, classic and boutique accommodations to help you find the best hotels in West Hollywood.

-Named after Charlie Chaplin bought a little cottage here and surrounded it in leafy gardens and more tiny cottages, this boutique hotel is like nothing you’ll find anywhere else and especially not the heart of one of the busiest cities in the world.
-It’s not a “hotel” in the traditional sense with one building and a reception.
+The Charlie not a “hotel” in the traditional sense with one building and a reception.
 Instead, you buzz in through the discreet gate on a residential street where water fountains dance and flowers smile, turn left into a little office to check in, and get the key to your private cottage.
 And yes, you can book Charlie Chaplain’s personal cottage down the back where he stayed when filming nearby.